Collaboration Skills: Does Your Team Have What It Takes?

 This traditional approach is prone to delays and communication breakdowns due to unclear roles or version control issues.
 Sound familiar?

-Now imagine how this would work in a company that excels at digital workplace collaboration using the right tools, like a cloud-based intranet.
+Now imagine how this would work in a company that excels at all kind of collaboration skills using the right tools, like a cloud-based intranet.
 Here’s how it can look:

 1. Set Up A Cross-Functional Project Team